coy-humphrey/Simple-FTP/report.markdown

 access them.

 In Java and Haskell, getting the port to send to the client required only a single function call.
-We could not find a comparable function call in Twisted, and so we had to a hack instead.
+We could not find a comparable function call in Twisted, and so we had to use a hack instead.
 In our Python implementation we use Python's normal socket library to open a socket.
 We then keep track of the port of that socket, close the socket, and tell Twisted to start a factory on that port.
 This introduces a race condition, where it's possible that the port reported by our hack may be taken by another process in the time between closing the dummy socket and starting the factory listening on the port.

 We were also unable to find out how to close a factory's underlying server socket from within the factory.
 Because of this, every time `put` is used, a new server socket is opened, but is never closed.

 Code Length
 ---